armin-suljovikj/to-do-app/README.md

 # The published To-do App
 - https://armin-suljovikj.github.io/to-do-app/

-# Commands to use if you are trying to run this on your machine
+# Commands to use if you are trying to run the code

 **Commands used to install Font awesome:**